 - Each day, students' clips will begin on Green (Ready to Learn).
 This is the level of expectation and signifies that students are exhibiting RACER behavior. - During the course of the day, the clips will move up and down the chart based upon the RACER behavior the student demonstrates.
 Consistent positive behavior and/or behavior above the level of expectation will allow for the student to move his/her clip up levels.
 Inappropriate behavior that violates RACER behavior expectations will cause a student to have to move his/her clip down the behavior chart. - If a student moves his/her clip into the orange/pink levels, it is important that primary and secondary interventions occur.
 It is the goal to teach students appropriate behaviors so that they are armed with the tools to make better decisions and correct misbehavior.
 If a student moves into the "Warning Zone," once misbehavior is corrected, clips can be moved up one level at a time (no more than twice) at the discretion of the teacher.
-(It is suggested clips are moved once in the morning and once in the afternoon with students who have truly gone "Above and Beyond" moving to Purple at the end of the day.) - After interventions and consequences have been given and a student continues to make poor choices and lands in the "Danger Zone," his/her clip cannot be moved back up during that particular school day. - It is RECOMMENDED that students record the color that they ended on in their agendas at the end of the day.
-Students should also write a sentence explaining why they ended on that color, especially if they ended on a color below green (if able). - Student behavior will be tracked using Class Dojo.
-At the end of the day, each student's level should be entered using Class Dojo. - Moving Straight to Red: Although this system is meant to be progressive in nature, discipline should be appropriate for the misbehavior and age of the student.
-Consequently, students who engage in serious classroom infractions may have their clip moved straight to Red.
-Examples are: inappropriate physical contact, excessive disruption that drastically impedes the learning of others, and misbehavior resulting in an administrator being called to the classroom.
+(It is suggested clips are moved once in the morning and once in the afternoon. - After interventions and consequences have been given and a student continues to make poor choices and lands in the "Danger Zone," his/her clip can only be moved up once if on pink.
+If the student goes to red, the student's clip cannot be moved back up during that school day. - It is RECOMMENDED that students record the color that they ended on in their agendas at the end of the day.
+Students should also write a sentence explaining why they ended on that color, especially if they ended on a color below green (if able).
+It is best practice for the teacher and the student to sign the agenda noting the color and reason. - Student behavior will be tracked using Class Dojo.
+At the end of the day, each student's level should be entered using Class Dojo.